Fraunhofer-IIS/RAGonite/btw25-bmw/README.md

-Data and code will be released after internal OSS clearance, by 03.03.2025 (before the start of the conference).
+**Note:** Code and data will be released after internal OSS clearance, by 03.03.2025 (before the start of the conference).

-Meanwhile, if you have any questions, please send an email to:

-rishiraj.saha.roy@iis.fraunhofer.de OR chris.hinze@iis.fraunhofer.de OR joel.schlotthauer@iis.fraunhofer.de

-README files for code (`src`) and data (`data`) can be found inside respective directories.
-Below, we provide a general description of the methodology used in this project.

-# Artifacts
+# Publication artifacts

 - Code: [src/](src/)
 - Data: [data/](data/)